Temigo/nu-wiki/chain/clustering/dense.md

  3. **VoxelGNN** (optional) is a GNN model that is added after both the **Embedder** and the **Similarity Kernal** have both been specified.
 Note however, that adding a gnn layer does cause the required memory during train/evaluation time to increase significantly.

 ### B. Training/Testing

-Since loss computations and label generation must be done in a per-event and per-semantic class basis, we implement a new interface `ClusterGraphConstructor` for parsing individual graphs conveniently (and avoid having to manually assign nodes and edges by slicing on `batch_id` and `semantic_id`, etc.

 #### Train

 During train time, we set `edge_cut_threshold = 0.0` in the loss to prevent dropping edges.
 We refer to [train_graph_spice.cfg](/example_configs/train_graph_spice.cfg) for an example config file for training **GraphSPICE**.
 Some tunable parameters: